pk-codebox-evo/webmaker-suite/README.md

 #### Elastic Search on Windows

-Download elastic search, create a folder `C:\elasticsearch` (I am not kidding, ES has the worst restrictions), and unpack the .zip package into it (if this creates a dir `elasticsearch-0.9.20` or something, move everything in that dir up one leve, so that the `bin` dir is `c:\elasticsearch\bin`).
+Download elastic search, create a folder `C:\elasticsearch` (I am not kidding, ES has the worst restrictions), and unpack the .zip package into it (if this creates a dir `elasticsearch-0.9.20` or something, move everything in that dir up one level, so that the `bin` dir is `c:\elasticsearch\bin`).
 Elastic Search requires Java, so if you don't have that install, grab the most recent JDK and install it.
 Then symlink the jdk dir as `c:\java`.
 Again, I am not joking; ES died on spaces anywhere.
 To do this, open a `cmd` box with administrative rights, to go `C:\` and type:

 `C:\> mklink /D java "c:\Program Files (x86)\Java\jdk1.6.0_17"`